Who is our customer?

 He had not been part of the strategic foundational work.
 He had not walked through with everyone Peter Drucker’s idea that “no one buys what you sell; they buy what is of value to them.”
 He had not been asked to spend time outside the organization and in the mind of the customer, a crucial task that our diagnostic workshop facilitates.
 In most projects, this problem could have been overcome by a customer insight phase, something we usually insist upon but did not have the budget for in this case.
 The customer’s voice was not fully developed and built into the strategy, and the CEO’s distance from the process left nothing to counter the weight of his personal taste.
 When he looked at the logo, he said simply, “I don’t like it.”

+To step back from this particular story, I would like to point out that logos are a dangerous business.
+They seem so small and … well, editable.
+Why can’t it be something like this instead?
+And why is it blue?
+I thought I said I did not like blue?
 Done correctly, a logo is not a little thing.
 It is the product of a great deal of work that has been distilled down into something deceptively simple, but it is like an iceberg.
 Only the tip is visible from the surface.
 All the strategic thinking and all the other work that is required to support it and lift it above the surface are hidden.
 To change the visible part often requires that everything underneath be redone.
 To the casual observer, it may look as if you can just pick it up and make some adjustments or move it over there.
 But in fact, all the thinking and strategy that should serve as the foundation for the physical brand are attached—or they should be if the work has been done correctly.
 This means that moving it is rarely as simple as it seems.

 The logo is like an iceberg.
 Only the tip is visible from the surface.

-This CEO did not realize what he was asking or that his starting point was an assumption that he was the customer.
+This CEO did not realize what he was asking or that his starting point was the assumption that he is the customer.
 By asserting that his tastes are paramount, he was also unintentionally insinuating that he is the most important customer for the brand.
 The actual customer was not in the room and was, therefore, forgotten.
 The personal tastes of the CEO do matter, of course, but more important is the strategy behind the visual execution with respect to what will appeal to the customer.

 So with the CEO lacking the tools to step into the shoes of the customer, we were left at an impasse with a good bit of wasted time and money.